Christian Education and Formation for Adults

 Advent Forum: The Reason For the Season

-During the season of Advent, when we turn our attention to practices of preparation, waiting, anticipation, and self-reflection, we will meet each week in the hour between the 8 AM and 10 AM services on December 3, 10, and 17.
+During the season of Advent, when we turn our attention to practices of preparation, waiting, anticipation, and self-reflection, we will meet each week in the hour between the 8 AM and 10 AM services on December 3, 10 in Chapel, and 17 in Parish House.
 In these forums we will discuss the traditions and customs of Christmas—trees and carols, mistletoe and holly, Santa Claus and stockings—and explore the histories and meanings of these traditions.
 Once again, your own memories and traditions will inform our conversations.
 And while we’ll affirm the worth and goodness of these traditions, we’ll also be especially concerned to consider how and why they foster a sense of the real ‘reason for the season’—the birth of Jesus and the meaning of his life for us as Christians.

 Lent Forum: Death and Tea Cakes